kaylaoneill/geom99/Workforce.md

 - Easy to set up
 - Can see all takss in one place and change how they are sorted.
 So you can change it to do all tasks in a zone you are in
 - Under the workers tab, you get  quick overview on how many tasks workers have assigned and who may need more support
+- When adding to a dashboard with other projects created, it gives a good oversight